 - Utilize technology: Use smartphone applications and adherence tools specially made to manage medication schedules and serve as reminders.

-- Stay Organized: Track your medication supplies, promptly refill your prescriptions, and make plans prior to travel
+- Stay Organized: Track your medication supplies, promptly refill your prescriptions, and make plans before travel.

-At Equality Health Group (EHG), we provide adherence programs that offer information, guidance, and support based on the needs of the individual.
+At Equality Health (Equality Health), we provide adherence programs that offer information, guidance, and support based on the needs of the individual.
 To address emotional or psychological barriers that might affect adherence, we provide referrals to counseling or therapy services specializing in HIV care.
 Join our local support groups for HIV-positive people to share experiences, swap advice, and get encouragement.

 Addressing Different Side Effects of HIV Treatment